Asheville, North Carolina: Controversy

+Law enforcement

+The Asheville Police Department (APD) was created in 1849.
+It has been accredited by the Commission on Accreditation for Law Enforcement Agencies since 1994.

 State government

-In the North Carolina Senate, Julie Mayfield (D-Asheville) and Chuck Edwards (R-Hendersonville) both represent parts of Buncombe County.
-Mayfield represents most of the city of Asheville.
-Edwards represents a small portion of the southern part of Asheville.

-In the North Carolina House of Representatives, Caleb Rudow (D-Asheville), John Ager (D-Asheville), and Brian Turner (D-Asheville) all represent parts of the county.
-All three of them represent parts of the city, although the majority of it is in Fisher's district.
+In the North Carolina Senate, most of Asheville is in the 49th district, represented by Julie Mayfield (D), and a small portion of the eastern part of the city is in the 46th district, represented by Warren Daniel (R).
+In the North Carolina House of Representatives, Asheville is split between the 114th, 115th, and 116th districts, represented by J. Eric Ager (D), Lindsey Prather (D), and Caleb Rudow (D), respectively.

 Federal government

 In the 2012 presidential election, Barack Obama won the entirety of Buncombe County with 55% of the vote.
 Obama visited the city on a few occasions.
-In April 2010, he and his family vacationed in the city; it was the first time he had visited since October 5, 2008.
+In April 2010, he and his family vacationed in the city.

 In the United States presidential election of 2016, Hillary Clinton won 54% of the vote in Buncombe County and Donald Trump 40%, according to the North Carolina State Board of Elections.
 In 2020, Joe Biden won 59.74% of the vote in Buncombe County and Donald Trump 38.63%.

+Asheville is a college town that, similar to many other American college towns, has seen its partisan lean since 2000 shift from Republican leaning to solidly Democratic — where George W. Bush won the county by 11 points in 2000, Joe Biden won the county by 21 points in 2020 — a 32-point swing in two decades.

-North Carolina is represented in the United States Senate by Thom Tillis (R-Huntersville) and Ted Budd (R-Advance).
-The city of Asheville is located in North Carolina's 11th congressional district, which is currently represented by Chuck Edwards (R-Flat Rock).
+North Carolina is represented in the United States Senate by Thom Tillis (R–Huntersville) and Ted Budd (R–Advance).
+The city of Asheville is located in North Carolina's 11th congressional district, which is currently represented by Chuck Edwards (R–Flat Rock).

 Education

-Students (K-12) are assigned to one of two public school systems in the city of Asheville, Buncombe County Schools or Asheville City Schools, based on address.
+Students (K–12) are assigned to one of two public school systems in the city of Asheville, Buncombe County Schools or Asheville City Schools, based on address.